MrVipinVijayan/AndroidTutorialsMVVM/README.md

-# Android MVVM Tutorials in Kotlin
+# Simple Example - Android MVVM Tutorials in Kotlin

 This repo contains how we can implement MVVM in Android.